 - The payment must be included in the debt-to-income ratio calculation - No lien will be filed on the property related to the IDA.
-The loan is not eligible for insurance if a lien will be filed. - Investment balances (stocks, bonds, mutual funds, savings bonds, etc.) verified via a VOD (with 2 month history) or statements covering a minimum of 2 months. - Lot value verified via an appraised value to determine contribution (refer to Section 3.4.5 for requirements related to lot value for purposes of Construction to Permanent LTV calculation). - Proceeds from the sale of assets other than real estate owned (verified by a bill of sale, documentation of receipt of funds and evidence that the sales price at market) - Proceeds from the sale of real estate owned (verified via Loan Closing Document) - Rent exceeding fair market rent accumulated under a documented Rent (or Lease) with Option to Purchase agreement and included in the purchase contract as down payment - Trust funds verified by documentation from the trustee - Tax (Income) refunds (either federal or state) evidenced by copy of return showing refund amount, copy of check and proof of increase in deposit balances
+The loan is not eligible for insurance if a lien will be filed. - Investment balances (stocks, bonds, mutual funds, savings bonds, etc.) verified via a VOD (with 2 month history) or statements covering a minimum of 2 months. - Lot value verified via an appraised value to determine contribution (refer to Section 3.4.5 for requirements related to lot value for purposes of Construction to Permanent LTV calculation). - Proceeds from the sale of assets other than real estate owned, provided: (i) the transactions is verified by a bill of sale, documentation of receipt of funds, and evidence that the sales price was at market value when the proceeds from the sale exceed 50% of the qualifying income; and (ii) the purchaser of the asset must not be an interested party to the subject property real estate transaction.